aayushthakur17/UBC-food/readme.md

 ### Long-Term
 * Review system for locations and specific food items.
 * Behind-the-scenes view for food services to view feedback and other stats

+## Running
+The currently running version of the app uses the Flutter framework and is written in Dart.
+To compile and run, configure flutter and an emulator on your machine.
+### Additional Dependencies
+None so far